VOLUNTEER WITH US

 Bicycles aren’t recommended here as the lanes are very narrow, with a lot of steep hills.

 The Brecon Beacons are 40 minutes drive away.
+There are also many historical venues eg castles in the surrounding area.

 Please be aware that when you have agreed to come here you are making a commitment to yourself and to us, and we are relying upon your participation.
 If you are not able fulfil your booking please let us know as soon as possible.
 We greatly appreciate your offer of help and support at the sanctuary.
 Our volunteers are very important to us.
 Your input greatly improves the smooth running of the sanctuary and benefits the lives of all the animals living here.